daisvke/woody-woodpacker/README.md

 - ELF Header: The ELF header contains essential information about the file, including the ELF identification, file type, architecture, entry point, program header table offset, section header table offset, and more.
 It follows the ELF64_Ehdr structure and has a size of 64 bytes.

 - Program Header Table: This table describes the segments or sections in the binary file, such as the code segment, data segment, and dynamic linking information.
 Each entry follows the ELF64_Phdr structure and provides details like the segment type, offset, virtual address, file size, and memory size.
 The size of the program header table can vary depending on the number of entries.
+Details about program headers and segments can be displayed by the command: readelf -l.

 - Section Header Table: This table contains information about each section in the binary file, such as the name, type, flags, offset, size, and more.
 Each entry follows the ELF64_Shdr structure.
 The section header table size can vary based on the number of sections.